treytomes/micro-hack/docs/LOG.md

 * Kobolds have been un-nerfed.
 They are now properly armed.
 * Tweaked the stats a bit.
 Also new enemies should be easier to make.
 * When you pick up an item, you will get the item under your feet.
+* Armor is now a thing!
+I've tweaked the attack algorithm to account for armor AC and damage absorption.
+* Every item in the game now has a level and rarity that is used to control loot spawning.
+The highest level item can only be found at level 10 or lower.

 # 20230330